DaanV2/minecraft-bedrock-project-standard/README.md

 # Minecraft Bedrock Project Standard

 The goal of this standard is to unify multiple program, analyzers, generators or intellisense for example.
-This is accomplished through a universal data caching format and universal project attribute
+This is accomplished through a universal data caching format and universal project attribute.
+A secondary goal is also to provided sample files for unit testing

 **Content**